 If you’ve been a Christian for a minute, you know what Christmas should be about.
 Right?
 It should be a time to reflect on the “good news that will cause great joy for all the people” (Luke 2:10).
 It should be a time to explore the reality of Christ’s peace on earth (Luke 2:14).
 Our Saviour is born!
 The light is here!
 Christmas should be a profound season.

 Knowing how to find peace and joy within tinsel and turkey-filled chaos can prove elusive.
-The reason for the season becomes blurred by the stresses of the season.
+The stresses of the season obscure the reason for it.
 And I don’t want that to be the case.
 This year, I want to embrace the true reality of a Christ-filled Christmas.
 Do you?

 So as you’re reading, pause and reflect briefly on your life as Christmas approaches.